istrate/cp4d/IBM-DB2-Warehouse,-OpenShift,-Helm-2.md

 Installing DB2 Warehouse on OpenShift is easy and described in the documentation but there are some caveats requiring more clarification.

+Important: The last DB2 Warehouse release supported by Help is DB2 11.5.4.
+The latest DB2 11.5.5 release can be installed using OpenShift DB2 operator. https://www.ibm.com/docs/en/db2/11.5?topic=1155-installing-db2

 # IBM Cloud API Access Key

 Make sure you are authorized to pull IBM DB2 Warehouse docker images.